Computational statistics: Maximum likelihood estimation

 Maximum likelihood estimation is used to estimate the parameters of an assumed probability distribution, given some observed data.
 It is achieved by maximizing a likelihood function so that the observed data is most probable under the assumed statistical model.

 Monte Carlo method

-Monte Carlo a statistical method relies on repeated random sampling to obtain numerical results.
+Monte Carlo is a statistical method that relies on repeated random sampling to obtain numerical results.
 The concept is to use randomness to solve problems that might be deterministic in principle.
 They are often used in physical and mathematical problems and are most useful when it is difficult to use other approaches.
 Monte Carlo methods are mainly used in three problem classes: optimization, numerical integration, and generating draws from a probability distribution.

 Markov chain Monte Carlo

 The Markov chain Monte Carlo method creates samples from a continuous random variable, with probability density proportional to a known function.
-These samples can be used to evaluate an integral over that variable, as its expected value or variance.
+These samples can be used to evaluate an integral over that variable, such as its expected value or variance.
 The more steps are included, the more closely the distribution of the sample matches the actual desired distribution.

+Bootstrapping

+The bootstrap is a resampling technique used to generate samples from an empirical probability distribution defined by an original sample of the population.
+It can be used to find a bootstrapped estimator of a population parameter.
+It can also be used to estimate the standard error of an estimator as well as to generate bootstrapped confidence intervals.
+The jackknife is a related technique.